Magnesium in Neurologist Practice

 Distribution magnesium in human body

-Absorption of magnesium is inhibited by: alkalinity of the environment, some proteins, fats, saturated fatty acids forming an insoluble magnesium connection, fibers food, phytic acid contained in cereals, oxalic acid found in many plants (rhubarb, spinach, sorrel), excess calcium (hence concomitant dairy products), alcohol, and insoluble combination with magnesium formed by fluorides and phosphates.
-Therefore palatable drinks containing large amounts of buffered phosphoric acid (all-type drinks Coca-Cola), loved especially by children, decrease absorption of magnesium and calcium.
+Absorption of magnesium is inhibited by: alkalinity of the environment, some proteins, fats, saturated fatty acids forming an insoluble Mg connection, fibers food, phytic acid contained in cereals, oxalic acid found in many plants (rhubarb, spinach, sorrel), excess calcium (hence concomitant dairy products), alcohol, and insoluble combination with Mg formed by fluorides and phosphates.
+Therefore palatable drinks containing large amounts of buffered phosphoric acid (all-type drinks Coca-Cola), loved especially by children, decrease absorption of Mg and Ca.

 The factors limiting absorption of magnesium from foods include antibiotics of